jathurchan/pokemon-championship/docs/game-rules.md

 #### Attacks

-> There are 2 types of attacks that can be part of the creatures attack pool :
+> There are 2 types of attacks that can be part of the creatures' attack pool :
 > - `Damage dealers`
 >   - `Represented by a power value`
 > - `Statistic changers*`